saadkhan29/lesson-w10d03-crud-mongoose-express/README.md

 1. Enhance your schema and add price in it. <br>
 2. Seed your app with 10 more fruits.<br>
-3. Use create route to add 10 more fruits.<br>
+3. Use create route API to add 10 more fruits.<br>
-4. Read the list of fruits.<br>
+4. Read the list of fruits using read route API.<br>
-5. Update fruits using update route.<br>
+5. Update fruits using update route API.<br>
-6. Delete fruits using delete route.<br>
+6. Delete fruits using delete route API.<br>

 <hr>